LEB-EPFL/SASS/docs/source/faq.rst

 - z = 0 corresponds to the coverslip surface.
 - Negative z-positions correspond to moving the stage downwards on an inverted microscope.
-A stage z-position of -2 microns therefore corresponds to a focal volume that is located +2 microns above the coverslip surface.
+For example, a stage z-position of -2 microns corresponds to a focal volume that is located +2 microns above the coverslip surface.